Since 2004, TVWA has assisted with Fairbanks’ annual Stream Cleanup Day.

 These activities are followed by a volunteer appreciation barbecue and picnic.

-This year’s 2025 Stream Cleanup Day will be held on June 14th and based out of the Chena River State Recreation Site pavilions in Fairbanks located at Geraghty and Univeristy Avenue.
+This year’s 2025 Stream Cleanup Day was held on June 14th and based out of the Chena River State Recreation Site pavilions in Fairbanks located at Geraghty and Univeristy Avenue.

 Stream Cleanup Day 2024